hylandtechoutreach/coding-activities/PythonLesson.md

-# Python Coding Activity - Turtle Graphics
+# Python Lesson - Turtle Graphics
 ![](https://i.imgur.com/zVWdA5m.png) <- (not this kind of turtle)

 In this activity, write a **Python** application and play around with some two-dimensional graphics.
 It will provide a glimpse into the power of programming and show how fun it can be to write code!